 The Truth About 3x Pipeline Coverage—and What to Do Instead

-I'll also show you a more practical approach to quantifying funnel coverage based on data-driven insights and strategic business development.
+In this guide, I'll go beneath the seductive simplicity and show you a more practical approach to quantifying funnel coverage based on data-driven insights and strategic business development.

 The best bit?

-I'll explain the straightforward steps you can take today to implement a more robust and reliable way to measure pipeline coverage in your business.
+I'll explain the steps you can take today to implement a more robust and reliable way to measure pipeline coverage in your business.

 In short, if you want to master pipeline coverage and understand whether you have enough funnel to hit your number, you're in the right place.